the-greatest-veigar-ever/COSC2767-RMIT-Store/README.md

 ### Step 3: Run the Project

-To start the project, use the following command:
+To start the project, at the root of the project, use the following command:

 ```bash
 npm run dev